 A lecture and laboratory course providing an overview of the diversity of the microbial world.
-Includes the classification, metabolism, genetics, ecology and evolution of microorganisms.
-This course may be used towards either a biology major or minor.
-Note: Students who have received credit for BIOL 2202 may not take this course for credit.
-Laboratory required (3 hours/week)
+This course includes the classification, metabolism, genetics, ecology and evolution of microorganisms.

 Environmental Science

 Prerequisite: 1.0 unit of any 1000-level university course An examination of our environment and the myriad factors that affect its quality.
 Important ecological concepts are introduced and our roles and responsibilities regarding current environmental issues are examined.
 The field is highly interdisciplinary, integrating information from many areas, including biology, chemistry, geography, sociology and engineering.